Halberd Engages Professional Firm to Proceed with FDA Filings

-Jackson Center, Pennsylvania--(Newsfile Corp. - May 18, 2022) - Halberd Corporation HALB has engaged the services of mdi Consultants, Inc. (mdi) to assist Halberd in navigating the U.S. Food and Drug Administration's (FDA) complex application and certification processes. mdi will guide Halberd on the FDA application and testing protocol and assist in filing the appropriate documents and disclosures with the FDA in each stage of the process.
+JACKSON CENTER, PA / ACCESSWIRE / May 18, 2022 / Halberd Corporation HALB has engaged the services of mdi Consultants, Inc. (mdi) to assist Halberd in navigating the U.S. Food and Drug Administration's (FDA) complex application and certification processes. mdi will guide Halberd on the FDA application and testing protocol and assist in filing the appropriate documents and disclosures with the FDA in each stage of the process.
 After numerous discussions, Halberd is confident that mdi is the right choice to effectively and efficiently facilitate this significant milestone in Halberd's monumental and groundbreaking, historic journey.

 Alan Schwartz, Executive Vice-President of mdi Consultants, Inc., commented, "We look forward to assisting Halberd's new technology through the FDA review process. mdi has 44 years of regulatory experience and has successfully guided over 4,000 devices/products through the FDA review process."